 - The garlic aioli can be made and kept in the fridge until needed for up to 5 days prior.

-- The bacon bits can be made and kept in the fridge until 5 days prior.
+- The bacon bits can be made and kept in the fridge for up to 5 days prior.
 Do not mix with the jam until right before serving.

-- The cream cheese filling can be made and kept in the fridge until 3 days prior.
+- The cream cheese filling can be made and kept in the fridge for up to 3 days prior.

-- You can stuff the jalapeños will the filling and store them covered in the fridge for 24 hours prior to baking.
+- You can stuff the jalapeños with the filling and store them covered in the fridge for 24 hours before baking.

 - It is best to assemble everything with the candied bacon and aioli drizzle right before serving.